 The work of the ministry is not a career choice, but a calling from God.
 God’s work is not to be used as a cover-up to further one’s personal ambitions of benefits.
 When employed in God’s work we cannot ask what can “I” get out of this.

 These leaders were in a strategic position in the ministry to advance the cause of truth in a powerful way, but instead they were distracted with gain (greed).
-This has created a scandal in Adventism in the country and for what purpose?
+This has created a scandal and for what purpose?
 All for personal enrichment and benefit because a few men have lost their focus on the purpose of ministry.
 This has created an unwanted and an unnecessary burdened upon all the faithful people in Argentina who have to live through this painful scandal with all the media coverage.

 Was it all worth it?
 Of course not.